vsivakumarlanka/django-saml2-auth-okta/README.rst

 single argument which is a dictionary of attributes and values sent by the identity provider, representing the user's identity.

-**TRIGGER.CREATE_USER** A method to be called upon new user creation.
-This method will be called before the new user is logged in and after the user's record is created.
-This method should accept ONE parameter of user dict.
+**TRIGGER.CREATE_USER** A function to be called upon new user creation.
+It will be called before the new user is logged in and after the user's record is created.
+The function is called with two positional
+arguments: User model instance and a dictionary of the user data received from SAML.

-**TRIGGER.BEFORE_LOGIN** A method to be called when an existing user logs in.
-This method will be called before the user is logged in and after user attributes are returned by the SAML2 identity provider.
-This method should accept ONE parameter of user dict.
+**TRIGGER.BEFORE_LOGIN** A function to be called when an existing user logs in.
+It will be called before the user is logged in and after the user attributes are returned by the SAML2 identity provider.
+The function is called with two positional arguments: User model instance and a dictionary of the user data received from SAML.

 **ASSERTION_URL** A URL to validate incoming SAML responses against.
 By default, django-saml2-auth will validate the SAML response's Service Provider address